Rexjurgoran/OBS-PnP-Overlay/README.md

 # Pen and Paper overlay for OBS
-Small overlay for playing Pen and Paper games with OBS.
+Small overlay for displaying Pen and Paper character info with OBS.

 ## How to include